 ReConnect Program.-The Committee directs the Rural Utilities Service (RUS), following the first round of applications to the Rural e-Connectivity Pilot Program, to convene interested stakeholders including, but not limited to, telecommunication companies, rural electric cooperatives and utilities, internet service providers and municipalities to gather comments and recommendations for improving program implementation.
 The Committee recognizes that this is the first round of funding and commends the RUS for efforts to date in establishing and administering the program.
 The Committee also recognizes possible unintended consequences and unanticipated obstacles may have arisen from the program design to program implementation stages.
+Specifically, the Committee is concerned about the lack of access to ReConnect funds for entities other than the CAF-II auction recipient in a census block.
+Currently there is no connectivity requirement, such as number of households served, for these funds, and therefore many rural Americans are still left without broadband access.
+The Committee believes that all Americans should have access to reliable and affordable broadband, and urges the USDA to amend the ReConnect eligibility requirements in order to better provide service to an accurate number of households, grant recipients, and census block areas.
 Given the speed, anticipated demand and importance of expanding broadband infrastructure in rural areas, it is imperative to have all interested stakeholders engaged to make best use of taxpayer resources.